 1. Who ordered the Coordinated IT Operations programme?

-2. When will the programme be concluded?
+2. When will the project be completed?

 The pilot projects were financed through the Information Technology Office’s budget.
-The office will cover the costs of the technical investments and sell services to the departments.
+The IT office will cover the costs of the technical investments and sell services to the departments.
 The services currently included in the IT bill will continue to be included in the bill.

 The IT Office is investing in the technical platform and infrastructure, recruiting new staff and training existing staff in order to meet the new demands.
 The project is also collaborating closely with the departments and their local IT managers in order to ensure that the services offered by the IT Office meet the departments’ needs.
 To manage work within the County Council's premises and supply of KI-services via the County Council's physical network, there are collaboration forums at different levels.

 7. Will the IT Office take over all IT at the departments?